mlavi/mlavi.github.io/slides/devops-demystified.md

 <h1 align="center">DevOps is the <em>process</em> of removing all friction
 <br />between the developer and customer value.</h1>

-DevOps has many implications: values, people, tools, and practices.
+DevOps has many implications (values, tools, and practices) and it is dynamically bound to the capabilities of the people who practice it, therefore it will vary by organization.

 - Illustration: [DevOps Automation Diagram](http://mlavi.github.io/post/devops-automation/)
 - Rumination: [I Dream of DevOps, but What is DevOps?](https://calm.io/2015/09/23/i-dream-of-devops-but-what-is-devops/)